 Stress is a natural part of life and unfortunately something we can’t avoid.
 The fact is, 70% of adults in the United States say they feel stressed or anxious every day.
 That, I’m sure you’ll agree, is a lot of stress and anxiety floating around, and that’s not good.

 Stress can cause you to be less productive and more irritable.
 It can lead to overeating and weight gain, depression, trouble sleeping, and other side effects you can do without.
 So what can you do?

 You can use a few of these 12 strategies to prevent everyday stress buildup.
 Everyday stressors won’t hit you as hard when you take preventative measures.
 Like carrying an umbrella in case it rains, think of these habits are insurance against stress buildup.

 Stress hits you harder when you’re chronically sleep-deprived.
 Loss of sleep can affect your motivation, behavior, health, wellbeing, and every single facet of your life.
 How do you know how much sleep you need?
 You can conduct your own sleep study to learn how much sleep you need to perform at your best.

 HOW TO DO IT: Take your best guess or use the common 8-hour sleep goal as your starting point.
 For a week, go to bed 10 minutes earlier and see if you naturally wake up before your alarm.
-If you do and feel rested, you’re at or close to your sleep number.
-If you don’t feel rested, you’ll need to add a few minutes and keep adding until you do.
-Keep tweaking your sleep numbers until you can run your day on a single cup of coffee.
+If you don’t feel rested, add a few more minutes and repeat this process until you wake up feeling refreshed.

 - Birth to 3 months: 14 to 17 hours